alwaysgreenhq/alwaysgreen/github-app/DEPLOYMENT.md

 - Resource usage
 - GitHub webhook deliveries

-This guide covers deploying the Nova CI-Rescue GitHub App to Fly.io for production use.
+This guide covers deploying the AlwaysGreen CI-Rescue GitHub App to Fly.io for production use.

 ## Prerequisites